alxlit/alxlit.github.io/projects.md

 # Projects

-Here's how I would sort my projects on GitHub, [if they would let me](https://github.com/isaacs/github/issues/166).
+Here's how I would sort my projects on GitHub, [if I could](https://github.com/isaacs/github/issues/166).

 #### Active